GinFuyou/Timberborn-GinFuyou/LinuxBepInEx/README.md

 `sudo pip install -U --force-reinstall protontricks`

 If it doesn't help some suggest using **pipx** instead.
-> **pipx** is just a wrapper around **pip** that uses isolated environment for installs, but perhaps it indeed could bystep some problems bases pip may have on your system
+> **pipx** is just a wrapper around **pip** that uses isolated environment for installs, but perhaps it indeed could bystep some problems base pip may have on your system

 1. install **pipx** ([official guide](https://github.com/pypa/pipx#install-pipx))
 `pip install --user pipx`